 Here are some additional resources that I have found helpful that discuss painting and paint colors for historic homes.

-I use every one of these tools in our painting projects and these are my favorites and recommendations.
+I use every one of these tools in our painting projects, and these are my favorites and personal and professional recommendations.

 I love old houses, working with my hands, and teaching others the excitment of doing it yourself!
 Everything is teachable if you only give it the chance.

 I am trying to find a copy of a very useful guide by Sherwin Williams Company titled, (I believe), Historic Paint Colors.
 It matched old Victorian color names w/ current S/W numbers.
 It had a number of color plates that were very helpful examples.
 Would you be familiar w/ this book?
 I am trying to acquire a copy.